framp/financials-open/README.md

    bun update-forex.js
    ```
 2. Define your financial data in `financials.js`
-3. Configure display settings for each section
-4. Open `index.html` in a browser to view and interact with your financial dashboard
+3. Open `index.html` in a browser to view and interact with your financial dashboard

 ## Structure